 I woke up with a headache and took a drink.
 I farted.
 It burned.
 Then I beat my wife.
 She cried.

 It’s simple, it tells a story, there’s implied tension, emotion, even humor (especially the part where he beat his wife — what a clown!).
 And best of all it has no confusing speedbumps like, “the floor plan gave evidence of hesitation”.
 You don’t have to write exactly like Hemingway, but there’s probably a happy medium.

 And lastly, I don’t see why people make such a big deal about you inventing the word “cyberspace”.
-I’ve never said the word “cyberspace” in my whole life except when I was talking about William Gibson.
+I’ve never said the word “cyberspace” in my whole life except when I was talking about William Gibson and his shitty books.

 (Support this site by purchasing this shitty book through one of the links below.)